Parent guide

 Material on request

-We send you the parent guide (10-page PDF) and the audit-ready safety matrix (Excel + PDF) per email after a short qualification.
+We send the parent guide and the safety matrix per email after a short qualification.

 Plain-language explanation of how KinderGPT differs from companion AI, FAQs and warning signs to look out for in any AI a child uses.